PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-06 08:49:36
+Last updated: 2024-04-06 08:50:14
-Random Quote: That's not a law, just a sword.
-Happens I got one too.  -  Yoren of the Night's Watch
+Random Quote: Forgotten?
+Oh, Wanda, I'm incapable of forgetfulness.
+I remember everything.
+That's not an exaggeration.
+In fact...
+I'm incapable of exaggeration. - Vision